trubrics/trubrics-sdk/docs/trubrics_cli.md

     ## TrubricRun Object
     :::trubrics.validations.run.TrubricRun

-## 2. Initialise an environment with `trubrics init`
+## 2. Connect to the Trubrics platform with `trubrics init`

 Initialise a run config in the terminal to save a `~/.trubrics_config.json` file to your user's root directory.
+This config file holds credentials and connectivity for logging any data to the Trubrics platform.
 Be guided by the CLI prompts by running:

 <p align="center"><img src="../assets/trubrics-init.gif"/></p>

-???tip "What is the `.trubrics_config.json`?"
-    The trubrics config holds credentials and connectivity for logging any data to the Trubrics platform.
+:::trubrics.cli.main.init

 ## 3. Run validations and save locally or to Trubrics